Safety Labels vs Signs: What’s the Difference?

 Every facility will have different priorities and constraints when it comes to choosing safety labels and signs.
 It may often require experimentation with different kinds of materials and designs to determine what is most effective, but these basic definitions apply:

-- Safety labels are most commonly made of an adhesive backed vinyl material to apply directly to a surface
+- Safety labels are most commonly made of adhesive-backed vinyl material to apply directly to a surface

 These definitions are not set in stone.
 To help choose between a safety label or safety sign, get a breakdown of the most important factors to consider.